evangowan/paleo_sea_level/readme.md

 - Swedish Research Council FORMAS grant (grant 2013-1600) (2014-2015)
 - Australian National University Postgraduate Research Scholarship.
 (2010-2014)

-If you use this script setup, please acknowlege using the following references.
+If you use this archive, please acknowlege using the following references.

+Gowan, E.J., in preparation.
+An assessment of the PaleoMIST 1.0 ice sheet reconstruction in Greenland using paleo sea level indicators and proxies.

 Gowan, E.J., Zhang, X., Khosravi, S., Rovere, A., Stocchi, P., Hughes, A.L., Gyllencreutz, R., Mangerud, J., Svendsen, J.I. and Lohmann, G., 2022.
 Reply to: Towards solving the missing ice problem and the importance of rigorous model data comparisons.
 Nature communications, 13(1), pp.1-5. https://doi.org/10.1038/s41467-022-33954-x